AMS Water (Liquor) Treatment For Brewing Beer - 500ml - Harris

 |Bitter||Strong Bitter||Lager (65°C)||Porter||Mild||Wheat||Stout|

-35ml of AMS Water Treatment per 100 litres (1hl) of this water reduces the alkalinity by 64 mg/litre (ppm) and increases chloride levels by 22.5 mg/litre (ppm) and sulphate levels by 31 mg/litre (ppm).
+35ml of AMS Water Treatment per 100 litres (1hl) (thats 8ml AMS per 23 litres) of water reduces the alkalinity by 64 mg/litre (ppm) and increases chloride levels by 22.5 mg/litre (ppm) and sulphate levels by 31 mg/litre (ppm).

 Knowing this information you can calculate the amount of AMS needed to reduce your alkalinity to the ideal level.
 This also helps you to monitor how much sulphate and chloride you have added.
 This addition of chlorine and sulphate ions has to be considered when adding other salts to the grist.